warwickallen/algorithmic-pattern-generator/TESTING.md

 - Tests control group visibility validation
 - Verifies accurate visibility reporting

+### Notes on Skipped "Initial Controls Visibility" test

+The test named "Initial Controls Visibility" in `tests/ui/misc/ui.test.js` is an integration smoke test intended for runs against a full app page (e.g., `index.html`) where the real DOM exists, including `#canvas` and control containers such as `#conway-controls`.
+The visual harness page (`test-suite.html`) intentionally does not include the full application DOM, so this test detects the absence and marks itself as Skipped with an explanatory details string.

+Why we keep it:

+- It provides a quick sanity check when running against the actual app page to ensure controls are visible immediately after initialisation.
+- The behaviour itself is validated extensively by fixture-based tests under `tests/ui/controls/*`, which create minimal DOM in isolation.
+This smoke test complements them for real-page contexts.

+Why it’s okay to be skipped in the harness:

+- The harness is designed to load tests dynamically without the full app UI markup to keep the suite lightweight and isolated; forcing the app DOM into the harness would couple the runner to page layout.
+- The skipped state avoids false negatives while preserving the ability to run this check in environments that load the full app DOM.

 #### ✅ ControlVisibilityManager Extensibility

 - Tests adding new control groups and visibility states